brianhie/secure-dti/docs/demo.md

 sh bin/generate_batches_pw.sh demo_
 ```

 This will create files `demo_data/X.txt` and `demo_data/y.txt` with the positive interactions randomly shuffled and equally balanced with negative interactions that preserve the representation of drugs and targets.
+Note that the naive uniform sampling approach is also provided in ``bin/generate_batches_pw.sh``.

-We can also split this into training data (that the model sees) and testing data (that the model doesn't see).
-We do this with the command:
+Next, we split our data into training and test data using the command:
 ```
 sh bin/train_test_demo.sh
 ```